 Conclusion: Train Kids to Be Wise, Responsible, and Safe

 In a few years, we might have to change and adjust some rules as my children grow up and mature.
-But the goal is that they turn out to be responsible adults who know how to use technology responsibly at the end of this.
+But the goal is that they become responsible adults who know how to use technology responsibly at the end of this.

 The hope is that teaching them how to be responsible digital citizens now while they are young would grow them as future leaders and problem-solvers in the digital world.